hhzsmartlab/iowash/01_Co-Creation/README.md

 # Co - Creation
-Analysieren Sie IoT Anwendungen im Kontext.
-Machen Sie ihre Anwendung verständlich.
-Nutzen Sie auch Instrumente aus anderen Vorlesungen, z.B.
-Canvas Methoden.)
+Analyze IoT applications in context.
+Make your application understandable.
+Use instruments from other lectures, e. g. canvas methods.)

-### List of used frameworks
+### List of used methods